GluuFederation/docs-gg-prod/docs/source/admin-guide/other-ui-config.md

 #### Consumer Plugins

 Some plugins can be configured for each specific consumer.
-This section will also add the plugin globally, which will apply for every service and route.
+This section will also add the plugin globally, which will apply to every service and route.

 [![5_consumer_plugins](../img/5_consumer_plugins.png)](../img/5_consumer_plugins.png)

 ### Create Client

 Click on the `+ CREATE CLIENT` button to create OP client.
 It will create a client with the `client_credentials` grant type.
-It creates a client using OXD `register-site` API, so you can use direct OXD API also.
+It creates a client using the oxd `register-site` API, so you can use direct the oxd API as well.

 [![5_consumer_client_add](../img/5_consumer_client_add.png)](../img/5_consumer_client_add.png)